Extracting Embedded XMP Metadata from TIFF Files in Archival Digitization Workflows

 raw_xmp = raw_xmp.decode('utf-16').encode('utf-8')

-# Parse strictly so malformed packets fail loudly.
+# Parse strictly so truncated or malformed packets fail loudly.

 parser = etree.XMLParser(recover=False, resolve_entities=False)